hayagreevchintu/colorFlipper/README.md

 Link to the tutorial: https://www.youtube.com/watch?v=c5SIG7Ie0dM&t=2110s

+The server side of this application is handled by Node.js and Express.
+I have built the server code from scratch.
 # Simple page
 ![alt text](Screenshots/Simple.png "Simple Page")

 # HEX Page
 ![alt text](Screenshots/Hex.png "HEX Page")

-app.js and hex.js are Open Source.
+app.js, hex.js and server.js are Open Source.
 Feel free to use this code as a reference for your projects but please give me credits, coz, let's agree, leaching sucks!

 Feel free to leave your comments at hayagreev.varadarajan@outlook.com!